vuongducphuong/documentation/content/applications/sales/point_of_sale/payment_methods/terminals/adyen.rst

 For Odoo to know when a payment is made, you must set the terminal **Event URLs**.
 To do so,

 #. log in to `Adyen's website <https://www.adyen.com/>`_;
-#. go to :menuselection:`Adyen's dashboard --> Point of Sale --> Terminals` and select the connected
+#. go to :menuselection:`Adyen's dashboard --> Điểm bán hàng --> Terminals` and select the connected
    terminal;
 #. from the terminal settings, click :guilabel:`Integrations`;
 #. set the :guilabel:`Switch to decrypted mode to edit this setting` field as :guilabel:`Decrypted`;